Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Conclusions and Discussion

-In the foregoing we have considered the capacitance measurements as a part of the electrostatic calibrations in experiments on measuring the Casimir force.
-This subject was stimulated by Ref.~\cite{8} which reported the anomalous scaling law for the electric force in the configuration of a large lens above a plane plate, and the subsequent discussion \cite{9,10,11,12}.
-Keeping in mind the importance of electrostatic calibrations for the determination of the precision of the experimental results used in numerous applications of the Casimir force, a conclusive explanation of the puzzle is highly desirable.
-An attempt at such an explanation was undertaken in Ref.~\cite{10} by suggesting the model of a modified lens surface which reproduces the anomalous scaling law for the force observed in \cite{8}.
-This explanation was disputed in Refs.~\cite{11,12} by claiming that the suggested model is in much worse agreement with the results of capacitance measurements than the model of perfect spherical lens surface.
-Here, we demonstrate that the objections of Refs.~\cite{11,12} against the model proposed in \cite{10} are incorrect.
-As shown in Sec.~III, instead of comparing the exact expression for the capacitance found in Ref.~\cite{10} with the corresponding experimental data, Ref.~\cite{11} made the comparison of the data with another function which does not reproduce the behavior of the exact expression of Ref.~\cite{10}.
-We have shown that the exact capacitance of Ref.~\cite{10} is in better agreement with the data than the one for an ideal spherical surface as used in Refs.~\cite{11,12}.
-At the same time, we have also shown that the agreement with the data of both models of a lens surface modified near the closest point to the plate and of an ideal spherical surface is not satisfactory.
+In the foregoing we have considered the possibility of characterizing the properties of spherical surfaces using capacitance measurements as a part of the electrostatic calibrations in experiments on measuring the Casimir force.
+This subject was stimulated by the anomalous scaling law reported\cite{12} for the electric force in the configuration of a centimeter-size lens above a plane plate, and the subsequent discussion.\cite{13}\cdash\cite{16} Keeping in mind the importance of electrostatic calibrations for the determination of the precision of the experimental results used in numerous applications of the Casimir force, a conclusive explanation of the puzzle is highly desirable.
+An attempt at such an explanation was undertaken\cite{14} by suggesting the model of a modified lens surface which reproduces the anomalous scaling law for the force.\cite{12} This explanation was disputed\cite{15,16} by claiming that the suggested model is in much worse agreement with the results of capacitance measurements than the model of perfect spherical lens surface.
+Here, we demonstrate that the objections\cite{15,16} against the proposed model\cite{14} are invalid.
+As shown in Sec.~3, instead of comparing the exact expression for the capacitance\cite{14} with the corresponding experimental data, the comparison of the data with another function was made\cite{15} which does not reproduce the behavior of the exact expression.\cite{14} We have shown that the exact capacitance\cite{14} is in better agreement with the data than the one for an ideal spherical surface.\cite{15,16} At the same time, we have also shown that the agreement with the data of both models of a lens surface modified near the closest point to the plate and of an ideal spherical surface is not satisfactory.
 This can be explained by the role of more irregularities distributed over a larger area of the surface of a centimeter size sphere which inevitably contribute to the capacitance.
+Recently it was recognized\cite{25} that local geometrical deformations of the surface can really lead to an anomalous electrostatic force and this should be taken into account in future experiments.
+Furthermore, it was shown\cite{26} that bubbles and pits which are invariably present on lens surfaces of centimeter-size radii of curvature result in large uncontrollable corrections to the Casimir force.
+This makes fundamentally flawed all measurements of the Casimir force employing centimeter-size spherical lenses (see, for instance, Ref.~\refcite{27}).